Classified information in Russia

 In the Russian Federation, a state secret (Государственная тайна; Gosudarstvennaya Tayna), according to the definition adopted in the Official Secrets Act of the Russian Federation, is information protected by the state on its military, foreign policy, economic, intelligence, counterintelligence, operational and investigative and other activities, dissemination of which could harm state security.

 Protection of State Secrets in the Russian Federation

 Legislation of the Russian Federation on State Secrets was based on the Constitution of the Russian Federation, Federal Law "On Security" and "On State Secrets".

 The list of information constituting state secrets shall be determined by federal law "On State Secrets" (Section II), under which inter-ministerial Commission for the Protection of State Secrets generates a list of information classified as state secrets.

 Public authorities, whose leaders have the authority to designate information as state secrets, develop, within their competence, detailed lists of information to be classified.
 Guided by these lists, originators determine the degree of secrecy of information, establish the secrecy of documents developed by them (carriers) and their restrictive measures.

-Under the law "On State Secrets" it is forbidden to designate as state secrets and classify information:
+Under the law "On State Secrets" it is forbidden to designate as state secrets and classify information on or about: